-Then once out even though we know, they are so wrong for us, they can run on a continuous loop around our heads.
+Then once out, even though we know they are so wrong for us, they can run on a continuous loop around our heads.
 Though we know they are toxic, we can find ourselves reminiscing about those good times when the narcissist was Idealising us, when they were treating us better than anyone ever had, simply because we had something they wanted, never because they cared.
-We just want to move on yet they stay stuck on a pattern of repeat within our thoughts, we question, did the love me?
+We just want to move on, yet they stay stuck on a repeat pattern within our thoughts.
+We question, did the love me?
 Do they think of me?
 Are they are happier with the New?
 Why wasn’t I good enough?
 What could I have done differently?
 Even when we know we want to stop, we can still find ourselves going over the past, paying attention to the narcissists new life, and forgetting to focus on our own and start to build our future.

 Empathy is a human ability to be able to identify with how another person might be feeling so that we can respond in an appropriate manner.
 Empathy is when you can think about how you would feel if something bad happened to someone.
 As we once did and still can deeply care for the narcissist, we can empathise that people make mistakes, they’ve had a rough deal, they’re trying to change, we can see that right side in them, the illusion of the narcissists’ Admiration face when they idealised us, we lived it, we know they are capable of it, and we can miss it, even though we know they treat us so wrong, also as they’ve often gaslighted us into believing it’s all our fault, as we’re often the ones left feeling crazy, with heightened emotions from the effects narcissistic abuse has on our Brains, also because we’ve possibly reacted, we end up with health problems.
 The narcissist will have fed our minds with things like.
 “Who’d love you.”
 “You’re crazy.”
 “You’re lucky to have me.”
 We believe them.
 A narcissistic person most often can simply just not have the emotional Empathy to see what another person is feeling.
 They just don’t understand it.
 They can not relate, put themselves in another’s shoes to genuinely care, some have cognitive empathy, this is to think emphatically, and this is used in a negative way, they only see how they can use our empathy for their advantage, how they can exploit others to get their needs met, to guilt-trip us, place fear in us, and not how they can help others.